https://openai.com/index/image-generation-api/

 The most common misconceptions about bees

-What are the most common misconceptions about bees?
-The most common misconceptions about bees to clarify are: 1.
-All bees can sting: Only female bees have stingers, and not all females sting.
-Male bees (drones) cannot sting at all, and some species, like stingless bees, are harmless[1][2][3].
-2. Bees are aggressive: Bees are generally docile
+Here’s nine of the most common misconceptions to clarify: 1.
+All bees can sting: Only the females have stingers, and not all females sting.
+When it comes to Male’s (drones) they cannot sting at all, and some species, like stingless bees, are harmless[1][2][3].
+2. Bees are aggressive: Bees are generally docile and sting only when

 The most common misconceptions about bees Read More »